-Full-flavored and easy to prepare, this crispy breaded fish is brightened by Cherry Tomato Pico de Gallo and Cilantro-Lime Crema for a festive summer dinner.
+Full-flavored and easy to prepare, this crispy breaded fish is brightened by Cherry Tomato Pico de Gallo and Cilantro-Lime Crema for a festive seafood dinner.

 I always seem to have a surplus of tortilla chips in the house during the summer.